diannedejesus/update_contacts/readme.md

     - if code is bad send errors

 ## Issues
-- EWS Restriction filter not working
+- EWS Restriction filter not working (pretty sure it is because the npm package for ews does not support it.)
 - EWS Selecting only needed properties not clear when mutiple are needed